UBC-MDS/punisheR/README.md

 and [MASS](https://cran.r-project.org/web/packages/MASS/MASS.pdf) packages.
 The former provides [`ols_step_forward()`](https://www.rdocumentation.org/packages/olsrr/versions/0.4.0/topics/ols_step_forward) and [`ols_step_backward()`](https://www.rdocumentation.org/packages/olsrr/versions/0.4.0/topics/ols_step_backward) for forward and backward stepwise selection, respectively.
 Both of these use p-value as a metric for feature selection.
-Other packages that provide subset selection for regression models are [leaps](https://cran.r-project.org/web/packages/leaps/leaps.pdf) and [bestglm](https://cran.r-project.org/web/packages/bestglm/bestglm.pdf).

 The latter, MASS, contains [`StepAIC()`](https://stat.ethz.ch/R-manual/R-devel/library/MASS/html/stepAIC.html), which is complete with three modes: forward, backward or both.
 The selection procedure it uses is based on an information criterion (AIC), as we intend ours to be.
+Other packages that provide subset selection for regression models are [leaps](https://cran.r-project.org/web/packages/leaps/leaps.pdf) and [bestglm](https://cran.r-project.org/web/packages/bestglm/bestglm.pdf).

+In `punisheR`, users can select between criterions such as `aic`, `bic` and `r-squared` for forward and backward selections.
+Also, the number of features returned by these selection algorithms can be specified by using `n_features` or they can specify the threshold for the minimum change in a criterion score for an additional feature to be selected by using `min_change`.

 ## Usage examples